-LeeAnn Haaf is a wetland expert at the Partnership for the Delaware Estuary.
+LeeAnn Haaf is the Wetland Coordinator at the Partnership for the Delaware Estuary.
 This means she spends much of her time assessing the health of wetlands, which the Delaware River and Bay is losing at the rate of almost one acre per day.

-Haaf was born in Burlington County, New Jersey, where she currently resides in Palmyra.
-In her spare time she enjoys any type of adventure, engaging her artistic side, and spending time with family and friends.
+Haaf was born in Burlington County, New Jersey, and resides in South Jersey.
+In her spare time she enjoys horseback riding, engaging her artistic side, and spending time with family and friends.

 To contact Haaf, please call (302) 655-4990, extension 116, or email lhaaf@DelawareEstuary.org.